 Approval as an IOL Accredited Provider All course providers must be approved in advance.
-The process for new providers to be approved to deliver the IOL Bushcraft Competency Certificate is: Read through the Course Specification and contact the IOL Bushcraft PPG and discuss your intentions and experience for delivering the course Design a scheme of work for your course that can: Best meet the needs and capabilities of your expected learners, and Satisfy the requirements of the award Complete the standard IOL Course Accreditation Application process Gain approval from the IOL Bushcraft PPG - usually following a site visit Complete annual renewals and attend standardisation and development meetings to support the quality assurance process The IOL Bushcraft PPG are available to support and advise throughout this process.
+The process for new providers to be approved to deliver the IOL Bushcraft Competency Award is: 1.
+Read through the Course Specification and contact the IOL Bushcraft PPG and discuss your intentions and experience for delivering the course 2.
+Design a scheme of work for your course that can: Best meet the needs and capabilities of your expected learners, and Satisfy the requirements of the award 3.
+Complete the standard IOL Course Accreditation Application process 4.
+Gain approval from the IOL Bushcraft PPG - usually following a site visit 5.
+Complete annual renewals and attend standardisation and development meetings to support the quality assurance process assurance process The IOL Bushcraft PPG are available to support and advise throughout this process.
 Reasonable Adjustments Learners should not be put at a disadvantage during training or assessment courses.
 Follow the IOL reasonable adjustments policy and procedure.